cilliemalan/Cargo/Readme.md

-#Cargo
+# Cargo

-A very very lightweight content management thingy for ASP.Net
+A very very lightweight content management thingy for ASP.Net.
+Don't use it.
+Only here because some products still use it

-Doesn't do much yet.
-Watch this space!

 [License](LICENSE.md)